YgorPerez/learning-docker/README.md

 # learning-docker
 Immersing myself more into docker
-Docker for nodejs, with SQLlite and javascript for a todo app it has a docker file and docker composer
+Docker for nodejs with SQLlite it has a docker file and docker composer